 Finally, to the south of Okeechobee City is the stunning lake itself, for which the city and county are named.
 Home to a variety of fish, water birds, and other aquatic creatures, it is both a beautiful and fascinating ecological destination, not only a fishermen's dream holiday.

-Taylor Creek is a lush town full of boats, food, and RV campgrounds.
+Taylor Creek is a beautiful area full of boats, food, and RV campgrounds.
 Taylor Creek shares a border with Okeechobee City to the south east.
-This is the ideal location for the most avid fishermen and water sports enthusiasts as it perches right on the shore of Lake Okeechobee itself.
-Taylor Creek houses the marina to which it has access and is also the home to Taylor Creek Isle.
-Taylor Creek is where Florida Airboat Charters launches, which caters to all people who love birdwatching, duck or snipe hunting, and want to immerse themselves in Okeechobee’s ecological treasure troves.
+This is the ideal location for the most avid fishermen and water sports enthusiasts as it perches right on canals with access to Lake Okeechobee itself.

 Ancient Oaks RV Resort is an adult-only 55-years and older community that hosts mobile homes and offers lots to rent.
 It has its own marina, a boat ramp, and a plethora of leisure activities.
 Try your hand at Shuffleboard, card games, sewing and quilting groups, and billiard rooms.

 If you are into laid-back aquatics, try out the swimming pools and the hot tubs while you’re here.